dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-29-Fun-of-Dissecting-Paper.md

 # How to Learn Learning to Learn?

 This is an experiement or say different approach to learning a new topic.
 We will divide the task in 3-week long learning journey.
 First week, we will focus on getting familiar with the term meta-learning and various termninologies associated with it.
 We will jump into 3 papers which explore meta-learning through learning metrics.
+In the following week, we will deep dive into some other types of learning algorithms namely model-based and optimization-based meta-learning algorithms and learn about them.
+In the third week, we will implement some of the algorithms we looked at in the previous week.

 ## Week 1  (Getting Started)